mgomez9638/CIS-106-Mario-Gomez/README.md

 In session 3 of CIS 106 was figuring out how to code properly with Flowgorithm.
 The code layout was different between Flowgorithm and the IDEs.
 There was syntax complications as well as operations were a bit different.
 I managed to find the solutions between them two.
 I did them the long way, and I should focus on shortening the amount of lines of code.
 I will practice on more activities to find faster and more efficient ways to code with Flowgorithm and IDEs.

 ## Assignment 4

+In session 4 of CIS 106, it was learning about the basic operations of coding.
+It is always a good idea to refresh on similar material.
+We all forget certain information sometimes.
+I have seen that there are some restrictions on what you can and cannot do.
+I intend to apply this in my learning by going back and referring to discussions.
+I will keep it concise as well as use research material before entering the activity.
+There is no better way to educate yourself, then by hands-on activities.

+## Assignment 5